 Font glyph used to generate the curve.

-Scales the text size to fit the width and height.
+Scales the text size to fit the Text Box Width and Text Box Height.

 Only outputs text characters that fit within the width and height, based on the Size input.
 Any part of the string that did not fit is moved to the Remainder output.